 Purpose: Biosphere reserves aim to integrate ecosystem conservation with human development.
 They provide a framework for balancing the protection of biodiversity with economic, cultural, and social needs.

+The zonation system developed for Baa Atoll has adopted the UNESCO World Biosphere Reserve zonation criteria and protocols.
+This includes a three-tiered zonation approach.
 Each biosphere reserve is organized into three interconnected zones, each with a distinct role:

-• Core Area: A strictly protected zone dedicated to conserving landscapes, ecosystems, species, and genetic diversity.
+A strictly protected zone dedicated to conserving landscapes, ecosystems, species, and genetic diversity.
 Human activity is highly limited to ensure long-term ecological integrity.

-• Buffer Zone: Surrounding or adjoining the core area, this zone allows activities compatible with sound ecological principles.
+Surrounding or adjoining the core area, this zone allows activities compatible with sound ecological principles.
 It is used for scientific research, monitoring, training, and environmental education.

-• Transitional Area: The outermost zone where local communities, organizations, and stakeholders engage in socio-culturally and environmentally sustainable economic activities.
+The outermost zone where local communities, organizations, and stakeholders engage in socio-culturally and environmentally sustainable economic activities.
 This area serves as a space for innovation and practical sustainability initiatives.

 Biosphere reserves are often described as "learning places for sustainable development."
 They serve as testing grounds for interdisciplinary approaches that address interactions between social and ecological systems, including conflict prevention and biodiversity management.
 By encouraging sustainable use of natural resources—such as responsible fishing, forestry, and agriculture—biosphere reserves help ensure that development proceeds without compromising ecosystem health.